-Based in Leeds,the CFO3 project is designed to help disadvantaged individuals in the criminal justice system move towards social inclusion and mainstream provision.
+Based in Leeds,the ESF CFO3 project is designed to help disadvantaged individuals in the criminal justice system move towards social inclusion and mainstream provision.
+It is funded through HMPPS ESF working in partnership with APM.
 Focussing on individuals who are the hardest to reach, the aim is to help them engage with services, training and secure employment.
 We will also help with other barriers such as housing and addressing substance misuse issues, which could be preventing someone from achieving this,.

 To be eligible for the project individuals will need to: